Skip to main content

 What This Means for Your Supplement

 The practical takeaway is straightforward: always try to meet deadlines and comply with your duties after loss, but if you miss one, do not give up on the claim.
-The notice-prejudice rule exists precisely because carriers exploit procedural technicalities to avoid paying legitimate claims.
+The notice-prejudice rule exists precisely because carriers use procedural technicalities to avoid paying legitimate claims.
 California courts have made clear that forfeiture of coverage based on a missed deadline requires more than the carrier pointing to a calendar — it requires proof that the delay actually mattered.

 If a carrier denies your supplement for a missed proof of loss deadline, that denial itself may constitute bad faith if the insurer cannot demonstrate actual prejudice.
-Consult with a public adjuster or an attorney if you find yourself in this situation.
+Consult with a Public Adjuster or an attorney if you find yourself in this situation.

 Need Help With Your Claim?

-If your insurer is giving you trouble, a licensed Public Adjuster can review your file and represent you in negotiations — at no upfront cost.
+A licensed Public Adjuster can review your file and represent you in negotiations — at no upfront cost.